How to play MP4 on Mac: Your complete guide

 - Your system settings are incompatible: Specific system configurations or settings may prevent QuickTime from properly reading the MP4 file.

 So what can you do about it?
-Normally, if your QuickTime player can’t open MP4 files, you’ll need to convert it to a compatible format first (more on that in a later section).
-However, I found that there are faster and easier ways to get around this problem.
+Normally, if your QuickTime player can’t open MP4 files, you’ll need to convert them to a compatible format first (more on that in a later section).
+However, there are faster and easier ways to get around this problem.

 How to play MP4 on Mac without QuickTime?

-Unlike QuickTime, Elmedia Player has built-in codecs that it can use to decode and play videos on your Mac.
+Unlike QuickTime, Elmedia Player includes built-in codecs for decoding and playing videos on your Mac.
 I've been using it ever since as my Mac MP4 player and have never run into compatibility issues since then.

 Here's how to watch MP4 on Mac using Elmedia Player: